JGCRI/HELPS/README.md

 <!-------------------------->
 <!-------------------------->

-`HELPS` is designed to translate climate projections to heat-induced labor productivity loss by sectors.
+`HELPS` is designed to translate climate projections to heat-induced labor productivity loss by sectors. <br>

+Rising evidence shows that heat stress significantly reduces labor productivity, particularly in agriculture.
+Existing tools often calculate heat stress metrics at fine spatial and temporal resolutions, but they do not capture variations across crops and farming practices, limiting their relevance for agriculture-focused studies and for research conducted at coarser spatio-temporal scales.
+The `HELPS` R package addresses this gap by integrating crop calendars and harvested area data to align heat stress exposure with real-world agricultural practices.
+It provides a comprehensive and user-friendly tool for quantifying heat stress levels and the resulting PWC losses at annual resolution across flexible spatial scales, supporting applications in global economic and multisector dynamics modeling.

 ![Figure.
 1. HELPS package schematic.
 HELPS can process daily and monthly 0.5-degree grid-level input data.
 Stars denote package functions.](vignettes/Schematic.jpg)